deeluxe74/EasyGoogle/README.md

 The First line is this preSearch = [] , so is an Array and inside you got the result ok ?

-After you got user = this.userEnter.toUpperCase(); is just a input who user Enter search is want (toUpperCase is easy way to compare all in MAJ)
+After you got "user = this.userEnter.toUpperCase()" is just a input who user Enter search is want

+(toUpperCase is easy way to compare all in MAJ)

 const arrayJeux = Object.values(this.jeux); You need to change that for me is a Object convert in array.

-You need arrayJeux = []
+You need arrayJeux = An Array

 Now The html (vueJs)